Localization

 import { Loreline } from 'loreline';

-// Parse the main script
+// Parse the main script first, so loadLocale knows what imports to walk

-const script = Loreline.parse(sourceContent);
+const script = Loreline.parse(sourceContent, 'CoffeeShop.lor', handleFile);

-const translations = Loreline.extractTranslations(translationScript);
+const translations = await new Promise(resolve =>

 // Play with French translations

-Loreline.play(script, onDialogue, onChoice, onFinish, {
+Loreline.play(script, onDialogue, onChoice, onFinish, null, {

 translations: translations